 NEET is a pen-paper, medical entrance examination carried out annually by the NTA (National Testing Agency).
 It is a highly competitive exam where lakhs of students take part in the examination to seek admissions to medical programmes across any of the medical institutes of the country.

-NEET 2020 is slated to take place on 13th September 2020.
+NEET 2020 was conducted on 13th September 2020 and 14th October 2020.
 As per officials, 16.8 lakh students have registered to take part in NEET 2020.
-With such a fierce competition, candidates are gearing up for the examination with a high-pact preparation.
+NEET 2021 is to be held on 12th September 2021.
+With such fierce competition, candidates are gearing up for the examination with robust preparation.

 NEET Percentile Calculation